Initial data rigidity via Dirac-Witten operators

 In the proof of \cref{Thm:Main}, one main step will be to show existence of a non-trivial $\overline{\nabla}$-parallel spinor.
 As it turns out, non-emptiness of the boundary helps since a boundary condition forces the spinor to be lightlike.
 From there, the other conclusions will be deduced by considering the foliation defined by $U_\phi$.
 Since this intermediate result might be of interest in the future, we formulate it more explicitly.

 \begin{Add} Under the assumptions of \cref{Thm:Main}, the initial data set $(g,k)$ on $M$ carries a lightlike $\overline{\nabla}$-parallel spinor $\phi$.
-The foliation $(F_t)_{t \in [0,\ell]}$ in \cref{Thm:Main} may be constructed in such a way that the Riemannian Dirac current $U_\phi$ of $\phi$ is orthogonal to the leaves $F_t$. \end{Add}
+The foliation $(F_t)_{t \in [0,\ell]}$ in \cref{Thm:Main} may be constructed in such a way that the Riemannian Dirac current $U_\phi$ of $\phi$ is orthogonal\footnote{Actually, pointing in the direction of $-\tilde{\nu}$.} to the leaves $F_t$. \end{Add}